 - The Domestic Rep shall organise sessions for students to view rooms in College and the Frewin Annex.

 iii.
 The JCR President shall organise a session, in consultation with the Accommodation Manager, for students to select their rooms.
 The A ballot shall select their rooms first, followed by the B ballot, followed by the C ballot.

 - The Welfare Reps shall ensure that there is appropriate support available for students before, during and after the balloting sessions.

 - If there is a waiting list after the ballot, the JCR President shall ordinarily assign rooms to those on the list in the order of the ballot.
 They should take appropriate advice, acting within confidentiality guidelines and passing on any information from the Welfare Reps, from the Domestic Bursar on behalf of Welfare Committee if there are welfare issues that necessitate different allocations.
 See part C for waiting list specifications.

-- The Room Ballot shall be drawn in Michaelmas Term, as soon as possible after the elections of new Scholars and Exhibitioners by the Executive Council and the elections of the new JCR President.
+- The Room Ballot shall be drawn in Michaelmas Term, as soon as possible after the election of the new JCR President.
 The sessions for selecting rooms shall take place in 4th Week of Hilary Term, or at another suitable time in Hilary Term at the discretion of the JCR Committee in consultation with the Accommodation Manager and Domestic Bursar.

 vii.
 Students who are on their year abroad must appoint, by emailing the JCR President, a proxy to sign for their room.
 The JCR President shall contact such students to remind them at an appropriate juncture.
 If a student is unable to attend the room signing for any other reason, they should appoint a proxy by sending another student with their University card and a signed note to the session.